 At the end of the course students will:

-- have a general overview of the issues, theories and methods of economic psychology;
+- have a general overview of the different theories of money

 - be able to present independently researched information verbally and in writing according to scientific standards.

 Lecture: written final examination (on course content and additional readings)